TritonDataCenter/sdc-vmapi/docs/index.md

 Likewise with `disk_uuid` -- if not provided, one will be automatically assigned.

-### Example of creating a new 5GiB virtual disk using a JSON payload
+### Example of creating a new 5GiB virtual disk of 4KiB blocks using a JSON payload

     POST /vms/e9bd0ed1-7de3-4c66-a649-d675dbce6e83?action=create_disk -d '{
         "pci_slot": "0:4:3",
+        "block_size": 4096,
         "size": 5120
     }'